svkalvakolanu/Srikar-Kalvakolanu-CCAH-Screen/README.md

 <p>Provide a code snippet - This snippet must change the text when tested.
 Placeholders showing that you would change the text here or what you could do to accomplish this are disqualifying.</p>

 <h3><strong>Answer: </strong></h3>
+<p>I wasn't entirely sure if this question was asking to build the mechanism for the query parameters or to just implement a script that would determine whether or not the url had the content value equal to "returning" and the conditionally manipulate the text.
+Based on the question saying "dependings on the URL visited," I assumed the latter.</p>

+<h3><strong>Answer: </strong></h3>
 <p><a href="https://github.com/svkalvakolanu/Srikar-Kalvakolanu-CCAH-Screen/blob/master/Question3.js">Question 3 Snippet</a> or: </p>

 ```